votingworks/vxmail/docs/product-spec.md

 Extracted ballots are tabulated via the Ballot Tabulator, which includes a physical scanner and an accompanying laptop.
-Three scanner models are available depending on the county size:
+Three scanner models are available depending on the jurisdiction size:

 * small: up to 10,000 ballot pages per day, in batches of 50, each batch taking 1 minute to scan.
 * medium: up to 45,000 ballot pages per day, in batches of 300, each batch taking 3 minutes to scan.